TakiRahal/NativeCodeWithCordova/README.md

-# Native code for mobile application (Java or ObjectiveC) to hybride cordova
+# Native code for mobile application (Java or ObjectiveC) to hybrid cordova

 A Cordova plugin bridges a bit of functionality between the WebView powering a Cordova application and the native platform the Cordova application is running on.
 Plugins are composed of a single JavaScript interface used across all platforms, and native implementations following platform-specific Plugin interfaces that the JavaScript calls into.
 All of the core Cordova APIs are implemented using this architecture.